FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 TO DO: add transformation speaker picture

 **Transformation :** define which distribution law to use.
- + Linear uniform distribution along the selected axis, to create line parallel to a certain axis (X,Y or Z)
+ + Linear uniform distribution along the selected axis, to create a line parallel to a certain axis (X,Y or Z)
  + Circle, to create a circle around the listener head
  + Sinus,